NH Foods Ltd

 Transparency of GHG Inventory

-The company has responded to CDP Climate Change 2022 for their sites located in Japan.
-In its Non-financial Data Book 2022, it states that they are subject to third-party audits by SGS Japan Inc.
+The company responded to CDP Climate Change 2023.
+Its Non-financial Data Book 2023 states that it undergoes third-party audits by SGS Japan Inc.

 1.45/1.5